dshanske/indieweb-post-kinds/readme.txt

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin to support sending/receiving notice of a reply/like to another site which will appear as a comment.
 The [Semantic Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugin is available to more richly display the comment.

-To declare your theme supports post kinds(if it does):

-add_theme_support('post-kinds');

-If your theme does not declare support, then the context information will be added to the content 100% of the time.
-It is assumed if your theme declares support, then it declares the alternate location for presentation.

 == Upgrade Notice ==

 = 2.0.0 =